CasperLabs/stests/docs/generators.md

 - `stests-wg-110 --net X --transfers Y --amount Z`

 Launches a workload generator that will perform a sequence of wasm-less on-chain balance transfers.
 For each transfer **a WASM file will be dispatched** to the network as part of the deploy.

-Also see default parameters above.
+- `--net`
+	- Network name {type}{id}, e.g. nctl1.

+- `--transfers`
+	- Number of transfers to dispatch.
+Default=100.

+- `--amount`
+	- Motes per transfer.
+Default=100000000.

+## WG-111 - Fire & Forget Transfer (WASM based)

+- `stests-wg-111 --net X --transfers Y --amount Z`

+Launches a workload generator that performs a sequence of wasm transfers in a fire & forget fashion - i.e. immediate dispatch with no monitoring.
+For each transfer **a WASM file will be dispatched** to the network as part of the deploy.

 - `--net`
 	- Network name {type}{id}, e.g. nctl1.